hsbp/ticketing/README.md

 exist as a writable subdirectory or the user running the Python process must have the privileges necessary to create subdirectories for web vending to work.

+If you serve it over SSL, you can put information in plain text into a file named `certinfo.txt`, which will be displayed under `/cert`.

 License
 -------